The Silence of the Lambs (film): Filming

-Principal photography on The Silence of the Lambs began on November 15, 1989, and wrapped on March 1, 1990.
+Principal photography began on November 15, 1989, and wrapped on March 1, 1990.
 Filming primarily took place in and around Pittsburgh, Pennsylvania, with some scenes shot in nearby northern West Virginia.
 The Victorian home in Perryopolis, Pennsylvania, used as Buffalo Bill's home in the film went up for sale in August 2015 for $300,000.
 The home sat on the market for nearly a year, before finally selling for $195,000.
 The exterior of the Western Center near Canonsburg, Pennsylvania, served as the setting for Baltimore State Hospital for the Criminally Insane.
 A scene set in the FBI Director's office was filmed in the office of United States Secretary of Labor Elizabeth Dole in Washington, D.C.
 In what was a rare act of cooperation at the time, the FBI allowed scenes to be filmed at the FBI Academy in Quantico; some FBI staff members even acted in bit parts.

 The design for the basement and pit used by Buffalo Bill was inspired by the real-life kidnappings and murders performed by Gary M. Heidnik.

 Music

-The musical score for The Silence of the Lambs was composed by Howard Shore, who would also collaborate with Demme on Philadelphia.
+The musical score was composed by Howard Shore, who would also collaborate with Demme on Philadelphia.
 Recorded in Munich during the latter half of the summer of 1990, the score was performed by the Munich Symphony Orchestra.
-"I tried to write in a way that goes right into the fabric of the movie," explained Shore on his approach.
+"I tried to write in a way that goes right into the fabric of the movie", explained Shore on his approach.
 "I tried to make the music just fit in.
 When you watch the movie you are not aware of the music.
 You get your feelings from all elements simultaneously, lighting, cinematography, costumes, acting, music.
 Jonathan Demme was very specific about the music."
 The music editor was Suzana Peric.
 A soundtrack album was released by MCA Records on February 5, 1991.
 Music from the film was later used in the trailers for its 2001 sequel, Hannibal.

 In addition to Shore's score, recordings of popular music are used prominently in the film.
-This includes British post-punk music, such as the song "Hip Priest" by The Fall which can be heard playing during the climactic scene in which Starling enters Buffalo Bill's house.
+This includes British post-punk music, such as the song "Hip Priest" by the Fall which can be heard playing during the climactic scene in which Starling enters Buffalo Bill's house.
 The song "Goodbye Horses" by Q Lazzarus became a cult hit after it was featured in an iconic scene with Buffalo Bill applying makeup and speaking to himself in the mirror.